 Ginger has been used since ancient times in Asian cooking and medicines.
 Its anti-bacterial, anti-oxidant and anti-inflammatory properties make it one of the healthiest spices on earth.
 Ginger is a rhizome or a root, which is largely used as a spice in cooking from beverage to main dish, soups & salads to desserts.
-Ginger belongs to the family Zingiberaceae, which also includes Turmeric and Cardamom.
+It belongs to the family Zingiberaceae, which also includes Turmeric and Cardamom.
 Fresh ginger root is juicy and fleshy, and is a bit of mild taste then the mature ginger.
-The mature ginger roots are more of fibrous and with a strong spicy flavor.
-Ginger roots can be used as fresh, dried powder as a spice, oil form and also as juice.
-Though, flavors of fresh ginger vary from dried ginger powder.
+The mature roots are more of fibrous and with a strong spicy flavor.
+Its roots can be used as fresh, dried powder as a spice, oil form and also as juice.
+Though, flavors of fresh ginger vary from dried powder.

 Health Benefits of Ginger

 - Nausea and Indigestion: Ginger has worked wonders on people suffering from morning sickness and severe nausea during pregnancy.
 This wonder root has been used as a digestive aid in people suffering from constipation, bloating and other gastrointestinal disorders.